tytydraco/yessleep/out/Hunting_Dave_part_2.md

 It started walking towards me , It got closer....and closer.....and closer.....
 Then I suddenly realised something was wrong.

 That thing was about half the size of Dave , Was it perhaps an offspring?
 But how did it grow so fast?
-Lots of questions but no yine to think because it's coming right at me.
+Lots of questions but no time to think because it's coming right at me.

 It suddenly dashed at me , I dodged but it hit my right arm.
 It was smaller than Dave , But also much faster due to its size.